opengovfoundation/hr-manual/markdown/manual.md

 Employees are expected to work 40 hours per week, but we are flexible on where and when that work gets done.

 Employees are expected to attend all meetings to which they have been invited as a "required" participant.
-Communication is vital to the success of our team; therefore, team members are expected to be reasonably accessible by phone, Slack, and email between the hours of 11 AM–4 PM.
+Communication is vital to the success of our team; therefore, team members are expected to be reasonably accessible by phone, Slack, and email between the hours of 11 AM–4 PM in their local timezone.

 Employees are able to work from home and/or remotely and the organization will make all efforts to ensure a comparable work experience regardless of where an employee is located.

-Any time that you won't be available during the regular work day (9 PM to 5 PM locally) should be put on your calendar the organization's calendar.
+Any time that you won't be available during the regular work day (9 AM to 5 PM locally) should be put on your calendar and the organization's calendar.

 ### Vacation & Leave Policy
 We are closed on all [Federal holidays](https://www.opm.gov/policy-data-oversight/pay-leave/pay-administration/fact-sheets/holidays-work-schedules-and-pay), the day after Thanksgiving, and during the week between Christmas and the New Year.